Job Prospects... At a glance

 Employment has grown over the past several years, with employment in ICT architects and administrators increasing from 20,025 in 2006 to almost 25,000 in 2013.
 Strong growth is expected out to 2026.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

 Most people are in employment two years after graduating with a bachelor’s degree in computer science.
-Some are overseas, while very few are in further study or receiving a benefit.
-Two years after graduation, the median salary was around $48,200.
+Some are overseas, while very few are in further study.
+Three years after graduation, the median salary was around $55,000.